 b.
 Standing committees are those established to study matters of continuing and recurring interest to the Assembly and shall include four uniform standing committees.
 The uniform standing committees are:

-1. A Faculty Executive Committee which shall advise the Dean and Director in the development and change of policies pertaining to programs and functions of the regional campus, aid the President in preparing the agenda for Assembly meetings, and conduct the business of the Assembly from July to September.
+1. An Faculty Executive Committee which shall advise the Dean and Director in the development and change of policies pertaining to programs and functions of the regional campus and aid the President in preparing the agenda for Assembly meetings.
+The committee will also conduct the business of the Assembly from June to August.

 2. An Academic Planning Curriculum Committee which shall advise the Dean and Director or designee concerning course offerings, and develop recommendations for long-range curricular and faculty staffing plans.

-3. A Budget Committee which shall advise the Dean and Director in the allocation of resources in the annual budget, inform faculty about the budget, and communicate faculty input on the budget to the Dean and Director.
+3. A Budget and Space Committee which shall advise the Dean and Director in the allocation of resources in the annual budget, inform faculty about the budget, and communicate faculty input on the budget and space issues such as building projects and renovations to the Dean and Director.
+(Did I get this addition in the correct place?)

-4. A Promotion and Tenure Committee which shall prepare written evaluations for required reviews for promotion and tenure and for candidacy for promotion and tenure, and transmit these evaluations to the Dean and Director of the regional campus and to the chairman of the appropriate academic department or school.
+4. A Promotion and Tenure Committee which shall prepare written evaluations for required reviews for promotion and tenure and for candidacy for promotion and tenure, and transmit these evaluations to the Dean and Director.

 c.
 Special committees may be established for the study of specific problems that do not properly come within the purview of a standing or constitutional committee or that warrant the consideration of faculty members with special qualifications.